Boston Celtics: 1950–1958: Arrival of Bob Cousy and Red Auerbach

-1956–1969: Bill Russell era
+1958–1969: Bill Russell era and decade-long dynasty

-With Bill Russell, the Celtics advanced to the 1957 NBA Finals and defeated the St. Louis Hawks in seven games, the first of a record 17 championships.
-Russell went on to win 11 championships, making him the most decorated player in NBA history.
-In 1958, the Celtics again advanced to the NBA Finals, this time losing to the Hawks in 6 games.
-However, with the acquisition of K.C.
-Jones that year, the Celtics began a dynasty that would last for more than a decade.
-In 1959, the Celtics won the NBA Championship after sweeping the Minneapolis Lakers, the first of their record eight consecutive championships.
+Following the acquisition of K.C.
+Jones in 1958, the Celtics began a dynasty that would last for more than a decade.
+In 1959, the Celtics won the NBA championship after sweeping the Minneapolis Lakers, the first of their record eight consecutive championships.
 During that time, the Celtics met the Lakers in the Finals five times, starting an intense and often bitter rivalry that has spanned generations.
 In 1964, the Celtics became the first NBA team to have an all African-American starting lineup.
 On December 26, 1964, Willie Naulls replaced an injured Tom Heinsohn, joining Tom 'Satch' Sanders, K.C.
 Jones, Sam Jones, and Bill Russell in the starting lineup.
 The Celtics defeated St. Louis 97–84.
 Boston won its next 11 games with Naulls starting in place of Heinsohn.
 The Celtics of the late 1950s–1960s are widely considered one of the most dominant teams of all time.

 Auerbach retired as coach after the 1965–66 season and Russell took over as player-coach, which was Auerbach's ploy to keep Russell interested.
 With his appointment Russell became the first African-American coach in any U.S. pro sport.
 Auerbach would remain the general manager, a position he would hold well into the 1980s.
 However, the Celtics' string of NBA titles ended when they lost to the Philadelphia 76ers in the 1967 Eastern Conference Finals.
 The aging team managed two more championships in 1968 and 1969, defeating the Los Angeles Lakers each time.
 Russell retired after the 1969 season, effectively ending a Celtics dynasty that had garnered an unrivaled 11 NBA titles in 13 seasons.
-The team's run of 8 consecutive is the longest championship streak in U.S. professional sports history.
+The team's run of 8 consecutive is the longest championship streak in U.S. professional sports history, with Russell's 11 titles being the most won by an NBA player.